 Students are assigned an academic advisor to assist in developing educational plans, choosing a major, and scheduling courses.
-The advisor, assigned by the Assistant Vice President for Academic Administration, is a faculty member in the department
+The advisor, assigned by the Academic Affairs Office, is a faculty member in the department

 of the student’s major.
 Although the University provides assistance in course scheduling through the academic advisor and other staff, it is the student’s responsibility to see that graduation requirements are met